This is a set of five lessons that help students develop social justice skills through understanding identity, diversity, and injustice.

 2. DIVERSITY & DIFFERENCES LESSON: We have lots of commonalities, it’s okay to talk about differences, diversity is valuable

 3. STEREOTYPES LESSON: What is a stereotype, discussing common stereotypes, how stereotypes don’t define us

 4. IDENTIFYING INJUSTICES LESSON: Understanding different examples of injustices and how people are harmed

 5. TAKING ACTION LESSON: Defining boycotts and protests, what to say when you hear someone make a hurtful comment, being an upstander

 Each lesson includes:

 •20+ slides to guide discussion and activities with suggested scripting

 •Independent reflection activities: printable worksheets & interactive Google Slides™ (exception: Justice/Injustice lesson)

-•Recommended book companion list
+•Recommended book companion list to extend the learning

 •Editable parent letter to send home after the lesson explaining the purpose and content of the lesson